 This is an excellent meditation to help boost your energy or regain your inspiration when you’re feeling down.
 Also, it can be a great way to process emotionally difficult situations or decisions in life.
 Since the earth and universe contain immense wisdom, maintaining a strong connection can help you to feel clear, confident, and in alignment with your highest self.

-If you enjoyed this meditation and are interested in learning more nourishing Buddha Palm practices, be sure to check out Lee’s upcoming workshop series called Buddha Palm Qi Gong.
-It will be taking place over three Sunday afternoons with the first module happening on July 5th, 2020.
+If you enjoyed this meditation and are interested in learning more nourishing Buddha Palm practices, be sure to check out Lee’s pre-recorded online series, Buddha Palm Qi Gong.

-The series will include warm up exercises, flows, postures, and meditations, giving students a full range of practices for self-healing.
-Also, Lee will teach important acupressure practices and meridian line lessons to deliver a holistic understanding of the ancient art.
+In this online series, Lee teaches a variety of warm-up exercises, flows, postures, and meditations, giving students a full range of practices for self-healing.
+Lee also shares important acupressure practices and meridian line lessons to deliver a holistic understanding of the ancient art.

 Written By Ian Drogin